kamel-usp/dpasp/README.md

-# Credal Semantics for Probabilistic Logic Programs
+# PASP -- Credal Semantics for Probabilistic Answer Set Programming

 Prototype implementation of the credal semantics for probabilistic ASP [[1]](#ref-1)[[2]](#ref-2).
 Example probabilistic logic programs may be found in [`examples/`](examples/).
 Let's take a look at